Links to Camino Information

 Weather

 Use your favourite weather site for the major locales along the route.
-The route from Saint-Jean-Pied-de-Port (in France) over the Pyrenees to Roncesvalles (in Spain), known as the Napoleon route, can have tricky weather.
+The route from Saint-Jean-Pied-de-Port (in France) over the Pyrenees to Roncesvalles (in Spain), known as the Napoleon route, can have tricky weather (and is closed from Nov 1st to March 31st each year).
 The two websites below provide weather forecasts for this route.

 • Meteo Blue – Col de Bentarte